wolftype/versor_1.0/Notes.md

 	Pnt <= Dll returns the shared DualPlane.
 		The dot() of the DualPlane is the squared distance betwen point and line.

-	Pnt ^ Dll returns the Circle about the DualLine through the Point.
+	Pnt ^ Dll returns the Direct Circle about the DualLine through the Point.
 		The Ro::size(Circle,false) returns the squared radius of the Circle.

+Rounds

+'Point' is also 'Pnt' is also 'DualSphere' is also 'Dls' 'PointPair' is also 'Par'
+'Circle' is also 'Cir'

+TO DO
+---

+*